fardoss/public_assets/docs_md/generate-nfts/regenerating-images.md

 ![Regenerate any NFT Image](https://s3.amazonaws.com/cdn.fardoss.com/docs_content/Regenerate-image-Widget.png)

-Fardoss will regenerate that single image without the layers you don't want without ruining the entire collection.
+Fardoss will regenerate that single NFT with the updated layers.